1EdTech/casa-protocol/README.md

 ## Copyright Notice

 &copy; 2014-2015 IMS Global Learning Consortium, Inc. All rights reserved.
-IMS Learning Tools Interoperability&reg; (LTI&reg); is a trademark of the IMS Global Learning Consortium, Inc. in the United States and/or other countries.
+IMS Learning Tools Interoperability&reg; (LTI&reg;) is a trademark of the IMS Global Learning Consortium, Inc. in the United States and/or other countries.